 One variant, in particular, caught our eye: NamPoHyu.
 It was discovered in April 2019 as an update to the MegaLocker variant, and targets systems a little differently than traditional ransomware, by brute-forcing its way into Samba servers.
 Over 2 million files have been encrypted with the .nampohyu file extension, beginning around the first week of April 2019.

 If a cybercriminal stumbles across a database of sensitive data, choosing to extort the responsible party might not be the most effective way to monetize it.
 In some cases, the data might pertain to intellectual property, patent applications, or other sensitive information.

 The opportunities are certainly there for this to happen more frequently.
-In previous Digital Shadows research, we discovered a host of intellectual property that would be perfect for a cybercriminal to sell on to the highest bidder.
+In previous Digital Shadows (now ReliaQuest) research, we discovered a host of intellectual property that would be perfect for a cybercriminal to sell on to the highest bidder.
 In Figure 2, the entire source code of a technology company’s new app was publicly-available.
 Indeed, with 2.3 billion files publicly-exposed through misconfigurations, we’re making life considerably easier for attackers.

 There are several examples of this happening, and it’s likely under-reported.
 For example, before opting to extort their victims, the group known as the thedarkoverlord sought to sell healthcare databases on dark web marketplaces.
 While the tactics of thedarkoverlord are still unknown, several reports suggested the exploitation of a vulnerability in RDP (Remote Desktop Protocol).